Photodiode: Materials

 The material used to make a photodiode is critical to defining its properties, because only photons with sufficient energy to excite electrons across the material's bandgap will produce significant photocurrents.

 Materials commonly used to produce photodiodes are listed in the table below.

 Because of their greater bandgap, silicon-based photodiodes generate less noise than germanium-based photodiodes.

 Binary materials, such as MoS2, and graphene emerged as new materials for the production of photodiodes.

 Unwanted and wanted photodiode effects

 Any p–n junction, if illuminated, is potentially a photodiode.
-Semiconductor devices such as diodes, transistors and ICs contain p–n junctions, and will not function correctly if they are illuminated by unwanted electromagnetic radiation (light) of wavelength suitable to produce a photocurrent.
+Semiconductor devices such as diodes, transistors and ICs contain p–n junctions, and will not function correctly if they are illuminated by unwanted light.
 This is avoided by encapsulating devices in opaque housings.
 If these housings are not completely opaque to high-energy radiation (ultraviolet, X-rays, gamma rays), diodes, transistors and ICs can malfunction due to induced photo-currents.
 Background radiation from the packaging is also significant.
 Radiation hardening mitigates these effects.

 In some cases, the effect is actually wanted, for example to use LEDs as light-sensitive devices (see LED as light sensor) or even for energy harvesting, then sometimes called light-emitting and light-absorbing diodes (LEADs).